 The medical robot market is projected to grow at a CAGR of 12.21% to reach US$4,984.210 million by 2026, from US$2,225.233 million in 2019.

 Medical robots make all medical operations simpler, secure, and efficient.
 These robots are being used to perform surgeries with high precision as the error rate is negligible.
 Hospitals make use of medical robots worldwide for tasks requiring precision and promptness.
 The success rate of the surgeries performed by robots is much higher as compared to those by humans, which is the primary reason behind the surge in the demand for medical robots across the globe.
 Also, increasing the investment in the healthcare sector by the governing bodies of various countries will fuel the market growth during the forecast period.
 According to CMS, 2020, in the United States, health care spending grew 4.6% in 2019, reaching $3.8 trillion or $11,582 per person.
 As a share of the nation's Gross Domestic Product, health spending accounted for 17.7%.
 In addition, in countries like the United States and Europe, robots are used for mixing and measuring medicines, especially those used in chemotherapy.
 These are very helpful in avoiding the chances of human error which otherwise can cause deleterious effects.
 The use of robots for the mixing and measuring of medicines in chemotherapy will propel the market growth as the number of patients suffering from cancer, nationwide are on a surge which will increase the demand for the robots in the next few years.
-According to the National Cancer Institute, 2020, there will be an estimated 1,806,590 new cases of cancer diagnosed in the United States.
+According to the National Cancer Institute, in 2020, there will be an estimated 1,806,590 new cases of cancer diagnosed in the United States.